What Is Depression?

 The predominant symptoms of depression are a general loss of interest and energy, and an inability to experience pleasure.
 A person with depression typically withdraws from or becomes impaired in social interactions.
 Apathy toward work, school, relationships, responsibility, and eventually toward important goals, negatively affects the person and the family.
 The economic cost is significant in terms of lost hours, reduced productivity, and health care.

-Click here for a Depression Self Test Calculator.
+Click here for a Depression Self-Questionnaire.